Yulia Lipnitskaya: 2012–13 season: Senior debut

-Lipnitskaya became age-eligible for some senior events but not the World or European Championships.
+Lipnitskaya became age-eligible for few senior events excluding the World and/or European Championships.
 She made her senior debut at the 2012 Finlandia Trophy where she won the gold medal.
 Lipnitskaya was assigned to two Grand Prix events.
 Having placed first in the short program and second in the free skate, Lipnitskaya won the silver medal at the 2012 Cup of China behind gold medalist Mao Asada.
 The day before she left for Paris for the 2012 Trophee Eric Bompard, Lipnitskaya twisted her right ankle during off-ice training and could hardly do any jumps a day before the start of the event, but decided to compete in the short program as she felt better.
 She placed first in the short program and third in the free skate and won the bronze medal.

 Lipnitskaya qualified for the Grand Prix Final in Sochi, Russia, but withdrew due to injury.
 During training on 28 November, she lost balance on the entry to a spin, split her chin, and sustained a slight concussion.
 Doctors recommended that she stay off the ice for at least two weeks.
 She resumed partial training in mid-December, omitting jumps and spins, and then after eight days began full training.
 Needing more preparation time, Lipnitskaya withdrew from the senior Russian Championships.
 She returned to competition at the 2013 Russian Junior Championships and finished in fifth place.
 After the competition, Lipnitskaya said she was still working to return to form after her injury.
 She then competed at the 2013 World Junior Championships where she won the silver medal with teammates Elena Radionova and Anna Pogorilaya taking the gold and bronze medals respectively.